SisuHirvonen/SQL/README.md

 Vataus: SELECT * FROM Opiskelija WHERE nimi = 'Anna'

 ### 8. Tehtävä
-Vataus: SELECT * FROM Kurssisuoritus WHERE opiskelija = 'Pihla'
+Vataus: SELECT * FROM Kurssisuoritus WHERE opiskelija = '999999'

 ### 9. Tehtävä
 Vataus: SELECT * FROM Opiskelija WHERE pääaine  LIKE '%tiede%'